 - Express Entry

-This is a system used by the Canadian government to fast track applications for permanent residency for those deemed most likely to succeed using an eligibility screening based on age, education, work experience, language proficiency (French or English) and financial capability.
-Visit the government website https://www.canada.ca/en/immigration-refugees-citizenship/services/come-canada-tool.html for the screening.
+This is a system used by the Canadian government to fast track applications for permanent residency for those deemed most likely to succeed using an eligibility screening based on age, education, work experience, language proficiency (French or English), and financial capability.
+Visit the government website https://www.canada.ca/en/immigration-refugees-citizenship/services/come-canada-tool.html for the selection.
 It will only take minutes to check your eligibility.
 The benefit of the express entry is that processing times, as the term express denotes, are fast.
 The system generates a Comprehensive Ranking System (CRS) Score for applicants who have submitted their profiles and then puts them in a pool of applicants.
 Those at the top ranks are picked first.
-To increase ones chance of being picked, one has to constantly work to increase his/her score.
-If a tie happens, the tie-breaker will be the date of profile submission.
+To increase one’s chance of being selected, one has to work to improve his/her score continually.
+If a tie happens, the tie-breaker will be the date of the profile submission.

 - Study 2 Immigrate

-The fact behind this program is that studying and earning a Diploma in Canada actually increases ones viability to find work in Canada compared to earning a diploma elsewhere.
-This is why the Study 2 Immigrate program has become an option for many skilled workers including nurses.
-Aside from increasing ones viability, another benefit of this program is the very fast processing time.
+The fact behind this program is that studying and earning a Diploma in Canada increases one’s viability to find work in Canada compared to obtaining a diploma elsewhere.
+This is why the Study 2 Immigrate program has become an option for many skilled workers, including nurses.
+Aside from increasing one’s viability, another benefit of this program is the speedy processing time.
 If you check this website, you can accurately determine the processing time for your country: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit.html.
-For example, if you come from the Philippines, the processing time of ones application is 7 weeks.
-Firstly however, you have to be eligible to get a study permit.
-And you are only eligible if you are enrolled at a designated learning institution (DLI) and you can prove that you have enough funds to pay for your tuition fees and living expenses as well as return transportation for yourself and your family.
-You also have to undergo medical screening to see if you are fit to study and show proof that you are not a risk to Canada and you will leave the country as soon as you are done.
+For example, if you come from the Philippines, the processing time of one’s application is seven weeks.
+Firstly, however, you have to be eligible to get a study permit.
+And you are only suitable if you are enrolled at a designated learning institution (DLI), and you can prove that you have enough funds to pay for your tuition fees and living expenses as well as return transportation for yourself and your family.
+You also have to undergo medical screening to see if you are fit to study and show proof that you are not a risk to Canada, and you will leave the country as soon as you are done.
 That is usually 90 days from your date of completion.

 - Provincial Nominee Programs

-This program was created on the premise that each province or territory has its own labour market needs.
-For example, British Columbia may need more university professors and teachers and thus have majority of their nominees with related skill sets.
-The national government of Canada has given authority to these provinces and territories (PTs) to nominate individuals, who also want to live, work and settle in Canada provided however that they have valid job offers.
-Provinces with PNPs include: British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, New Brunswick, Newfoundland and Labrador, Ontario and Prince Edward Island.
+This program was created on the premise that each province or territory has its own labor market needs.
+For example, British Columbia may need more university professors and teachers and thus have the majority of their nominees with related skillsets.
+The national government of Canada has given authority to these provinces and territories (PTs) to nominate individuals, who also want to live, work and settle in Canada provided, however, that they have valid job offers.
+Provinces with PNPs include British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, New Brunswick, Newfoundland and Labrador, Ontario, and Prince Edward Island.

 - Quebec Immigration